-GAMCO issued a promissory note (the "GAMCO Note") to AC Group in the original principal amount of \$250.0 million used to partially capitalize the Company in connection with the Spin-off.
+GAMCO issued a promissory note (the "GAMCO Note") to AC Group in the original principal amount of \$250.0 million used to partially capitalize the Company in connection with the spin-off.
 The GAMCO Note bears interest at 4.0% per annum and has a maturity date of November 30, 2020 with respect to the original principal amount of the GAMCO Note.
 Interest on the GAMCO Note will accrue from the most recent date for which interest has been paid, or if no interest has been paid, from the effective date of the GAMCO Note; provided, however, that at the election of GAMCO, payment of interest on the GAMCO Note may, in lieu of being paid in cash, be paid, in whole or in part, in kind on the then-outstanding principal amount (a "PIK Amount").
-GAMCO will repay the original principal amount of the GAMCO Note to AC Group, in cash, in five equal annual installments of \$50 million on each interest payment date up to and including the maturity date and will repay all PIK Amounts added to the outstanding principal amount of the GAMCO Note, in cash, on the fifth anniversary of the date on which each such PIK Amount was added to the outstanding principal amount of the GAMCO Note.
+GAMCO will repay the original principal amount of the GAMCO Note to AC Group, in cash, in five equal annual installments of \$50 million on each interest payment date up to and including the maturity date and will repay all PIK Amounts added to the outstanding principal amount of the GAMCO Note.
 In no event may any interest be paid in kind subsequent to November 30, 2019.
 GAMCO may prepay the GAMCO Note prior to maturity without penalty.